rcland12/holly-stream/README.md

 CAMERA_HEIGHT=480
 CAMERA_FPS=30
 ```

+A few comments about the parameters:
+- The `OBJECT_DETECTION` variable is a boolean to turn that tasks on/off.
+If you turn it off you simply have a live stream feed.
+- The `CLASSES` variable takes in a list.
+If you wish to include all possible classes, remove it from the `.env` file.
+- All classes accept the data type present above. `STREAM_IP` takes a string, `STREAM_PORT` takes an integer, `STREAM_APPLICATION` takes a string, etc.

 If you have a GPU on your linux machine (recommended) then append the following block to the `docker-compose.yml` file under the service `linux-service`:
 ```yaml